 Push Notification is a key feature that you necessarily need to include as it will help in sending important notifications to your customers with respect to coupons, offers, and discounts.

 You also send timely alerts to users in case their eWallet is debited or credited.
-Also make your users cautious on not to share their password and card details.
+Also, make your users cautious about not sharing their password and card details.